dib-lab/2020-ibd/docs/main.md

 However, given that biological and technical artifacts can differ greatly between metagenome studies [@wirbel2019], we first quantified these sources of variation.
 We calculated pairwise distance matrices using jaccard distance and cosine distance between filtered signatures, where jaccard distance captured sample richness and cosine distance captured sample diversity.
 We performed principle coordinate analysis and PERMANOVA with these distance matrices (**Figure {@fig:comp-plts}**), using the variables study accession, diagnosis, library size, and number of hashes in a filtered signature (**Table {@tbl:permanova}**).
-Number of hashes in a filtered signature accounts for the highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (CITATIONS).
+Number of hashes in a filtered signature accounts for the highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (reviewed in [@schirmer2019microbial]).
 Study accounts for the second highest variation, emphasizing that technical artifacts can introduce biases with strong signals.
-Diagnosis accounts similar amount of variation as study, demonstrating that there is a small but detectable signal of IBD subtype in stool metagenomes.
+Diagnosis accounts for a similar amount of variation as study, demonstrating that there is a small but detectable signal of IBD subtype in stool metagenomes.

 ![Principle coordinate analysis of metagenomes from IBD cohorts performed on filtered signatures. **A** Jaccard distance. **B** Angular distance.](figures/fig2.pdf){#fig:comp-plts}